yugabyte/yugabyte-db/docs/README.md

 ## Step 4.
 Submit a pull request

-Create a [pull request in the YugaByte docs repo](https://github.com/YugaByte/docs/pulls) once you are ready to submit your changes.
+Create a pull request once you are ready to submit your changes.

 We will review your changes, add any feedback and once everything looks good merge your changes into the mainline.